 - After dinner mini dessert.
 Sometimes, a full dessert is too much after dinner.
 But these little chocolate bites are just right.
 You've made something delicious, finished on a sweet note, but aren't totally blown out.

-- Afternoon pick-me-up.
-Need I say more...healthy chocolate energy balls!
+- Afternoon pick-me-up when you need an energy boost.
+Need I say more...healthy coconut energy balls!

 - Accompaniment to coffee.
 Just remember not to put them on the saucer next to the cup as they'll melt...

 - Gifting.
-Healthy coconut truffles make a perfect gift.
-Pop them into little cellophane bags and tie with a ribbon.
+Healthy coconut truffles make a perfect homemade edible gift.
+Pop them into little cellophane bags or a box and tie them with a ribbon.
 You might even get to share them:)

 Other chocolate mini desserts you might enjoy